vjekoart/retrovizor/Readme.md

         * Markdown code inspiration for exposing "bare-bones" - code
         * Code editor colors and symbols
     * General
+        * Navigation is still missing something, one subtle effect or _ukras_
-        * Different accent color?
-Maybe a cold accent color so it's calming?
+        * Different accent color: maybe a cold accent color so it's calming?
 Maybe more colors?
+Orange is annoying after some time
+            * Maybe middots for alignment instead of borders?
         * Font?
 Maybe another font?
         * Try `text-align: justify` by modifying some paragraphs and check behaviour on different screens.
 Is it worth it?
         * Sticky navigation, e.g. for long texts
+        * Think about adding microinteractions somewhere, e.g. for clicks
     * Homepage
         * Improve loading (default) state (part of the title+nav approach)
         * Improve the animation by improving lines and fine-tunning